tc39/proposal-temporal/docs/yearmonth.md

 ## Constructor

-### **new Temporal.YearMonth**(_isoYear_: number, _isoMonth_: number, _refISODay_: number = 1) : Temporal.YearMonth
+### **new Temporal.YearMonth**(_isoYear_: number, _isoMonth_: number, _calendar_?: Temporal.Calendar, _refISODay_: number = 1) : Temporal.YearMonth

 **Parameters:**
 - `isoYear` (number): A year.
 - `isoMonth` (number): A month, ranging between 1 and 12 inclusive.
+- `calendar` (optional `Temporal.Calendar`): A calendar to project the month into.
 - `refISODay` (optional number): A reference day, used for disambiguation when implementing other calendar systems.
   You can omit this parameter unless using a non-ISO-8601 calendar.

 **Returns:** a new `Temporal.YearMonth` object.

-Use this constructor if you have the correct parameters already as individual number values, or you are implementing a custom calendar.
+Use this constructor if you have the correct parameters already as individual number values in the ISO 8601 calendar, or you are implementing a custom calendar.
-Otherwise, `Temporal.YearMonth.from()`, which accepts more kinds of input and allows disambiguation behaviour, is probably more convenient.
+Otherwise, `Temporal.YearMonth.from()`, which accepts more kinds of input, allows months in other calendar systems, and allows disambiguation behaviour, is probably more convenient.

 All values are given as reckoned in the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).
-Together, `isoYear`, `isoMonth`, and `refISODay` must represent a valid date in that calendar.
+Together, `isoYear`, `isoMonth`, and `refISODay` must represent a valid date in that calendar, even if you are passing a different calendar as the `calendar` parameter.

 The range of allowed values for this type is exactly enough that calling [`getYearMonth()`](./date.html#getYearMonth) on any valid `Temporal.Date` will succeed.
 If `isoYear` and `isoMonth` are outside of this range, then `constrain` mode will clamp the date to the limit of the allowed range.